peter2610/Code-Challenge-1/README.md

 ### how it works

-run code, on prompt, user enter number of cups he/she wants. the calculator gets the number of cups creates internal variables for each ingredient. nested functions returns prints required ingredients. a message is returned saying (Enjoy your chai Bora).
+open the .js in a code editor or browser,run code on open Devtools(shift+cntrl+J), on prompt, user enter number of cups he/she wants. the calculator gets the number of cups creates internal variables for each ingredient. nested functions returns prints required ingredients. a message is returned showing output in the console plus (Enjoy your chai Bora).

 ### sample of output